 Caution for ChildrenSynthetic blue dye.
 Allergic reactions possible.

 Use CautionSynthetic blue dye.
-Generally well-tolerated.
+Approved with established ADI.

-Generally SafeNatural-derived green colour from plants.
+EU/UK approvedNatural-derived green colour from plants.

-Generally SafeBlack charcoal colour.
+EU/UK approvedBlack charcoal colour.
 Can interfere with medications.

 Caution with MedsNatural orange-red colour from achiote seeds.
 Used in cheese.